carlislerainey/git-for-political-science/using_github.md

 As long as you don't make any changes to the files being moved around or renamed, then Git will maintain the history of the file.
 If you make changes *and* move/rename the files, then you'll lose the history (i.e., Git thinks that this is a new file to be tracked).

+## Using Tags Effectively

+As far as I can tell, tags are intended to denote stable versions of software, such as version 2.0.
+However, I've found it useful to use tags to denote important versions of the project.
+For example, after I submit a manuscript to a journal, I tag the most recent commit with a descriptive label (e.g., `ajps_initial`) and short description (e.g., initial submission to AJPS).
+This makes it very easy to go back and compare the current version to the version initially submitted to the journal.
+This makes it easier to write response memos.

+### Assigning Tags

+To assign a tag to the current commit, you just need to use

+    git tag -a descriptive_tag -m "Short Description Here"

+In practice, my tags look something like

+    git tag -a jop_intial -m "Initial Submission to JOP"

+Importantly, after assigning the tag, you need to use `git push --tags` to push the tags to GitHub.

+If you want to tag a previous commit, where `9fceb02` is first part of the commit ID, use

+    git tag -a descriptive_tag 9fceb02 -m "Short Description Here"

+You can use `git log` or explore the history of a project on GitHub to find the id of the desired commit.
+Notice that the ID is 40 characters long.
+It is enough to use just the first few.

+If you want to change the name of a tag, use

+    git tag new old
+    git tag -d old
+    git push origin :refs/tags/old
+    git push --tags

+### Comparing Tagged Versions

+Once you are ready to compare the versions, you simply need to go use `git tag` to get a list of the tags for the project.
+If you prefer to work in the terminal, then you can just use `git diff -tag`, replacing "tag" with appropriate tag.
+However, I find it a little more useful to use the Compare View on GitHub ([here](https://github.com/github/linguist/compare/v2.2.0...v2.3.3)'s an example from GitHub).
+To do this, go to the project repository on GitHub and add `\compare` to the url.
+This brings up a compare window (more [here](https://github.com/blog/612-introducing-github-compare-view) and [here](https://help.github.com/articles/comparing-commits-across-time)).
+Click the dropdown menu for the base of comparison and type the name of the tag.
+Press enter and you have a nice summary of the differences between the tagged version and the current version of the project.

+Note that if you are using binary files, such as `.docx`, you can download and compare the files yourself, but Git/GitHub will not highlight the differences as it will for plain text files such as `.md` or `.tex`.

+Note that you can also view and explore the tagged versions of the project by clicking the "Releases" button on the GitHub repository page.

+You can find out more about tagging from [Pro Git](http://git-scm.com/book/en/Git-Basics-Tagging).

 ## Make a Change to Someone Else's Project

 Suppose you want to make a change to someone else's project.
 It might be that you are making a change to a project hosted by a coauthor or want to make a suggested change to a total stranger's code.
 The basic idea is to fork their repository into your own GitHub account, clone it onto your hard drive, make any changes, and submit a pull request.